Minor Parents

 Policy

-The parent who is under age 18 and has never been married is considered an Unwed Minor Parent (UMP) until the first day of the month they turn age 18.
+A minor parent is defined as any participant under the age of 18 who is either a pregnant woman or a parent by birth or adoption.
+A parent who is under age 18 and has never been married is considered an Unwed Minor Parent (UMP) until the first day of the month they turn age 18.

 A minor parent who claims to be married must verify the marriage.
 When verification of the marriage is not provided, CA eligibility is determined under the CA UMP policy.